101cy/tics-conf.github.io/content/about.md

 academic conferences with different orientations willing to add TICS as a special track within them.

-Please contact us at `chairs@tics.site` for any collaboration suggestion, or for any questions regarding the nature of our work.
+Please contact us at `tics@101.cy` for any collaboration suggestion, or for any questions regarding the nature of our work.